duckietown/book-devmanual-lx/src/consume/01-duckietown-lx-environment-setup.md

 dts setup mkcert
 ```

-## 4 - The `hello-world` LX
+## 4 - The `Braitenberg` LX

-We will be walking through the **hello-world** LX in the following pages.
+We will be walking through the **Braitenberg** LX in the following pages.

-Fork and clone the [`duckietown-lx`](https://github.com/duckietown/duckietown-lx) repository to follow along and complete the tutorial activities.
+Fork and clone the [`Braitenberg`](https://github.com/duckietown/lx-braitenberg) repository to follow along

 1) To store your code, while also keeping the ability to pull updates from our version of this repository, create your own fork.
-Start by pressing "Fork" in the top right corner of [the duckietown-lx repository page on GitHub](https://github.com/duckietown/duckietown-lx).
+Start by pressing "Fork" in the top right corner of [the lx-braitenberg repository page on GitHub](https://github.com/duckietown/lx-braitenberg).
    Your new repository fork will appear in your GitHub repository list as:

-        <your_username>/duckietown-lx
+        <your_username>/lx-braitenberg

-    Then clone your new repository, replacing your GitHub username in the command below:
+    Then clone your new repository, replacing your GitHub username and learning experience as braitenberg or other learning experiences you would like to try in the command below:

 ```bash
 git clone -b ente git@github.com:<your_username>/lx-<LEARNING EXPERIENCE>